 THE LEARNING PHASES

 To prepare for the consultation, you are encouraged to become informed about the budget, explore current national issues and compare differing viewpoints about budget priorities.

 There are three learning phases:

 - BUDGET BASICS – Learn about the budget basics through a series of non-partisan animated videos outlining the Government of Canada’s revenues and expenditures.

-- PARTY PERSPECTIVES – Compare the ideas and budget priorities of the five parties represented in the House of Commons.
+- PARTY PERSPECTIVES – Compare the ideas and budget priorities of the six parties represented in the House of Commons.